-The Columbia County Volunteers in Medicine (hereafter called CCVIM) is part of the Volunteers in Medicine Alliance, a national nonprofit dedicated to building a network of sustainable, free, primary health care clinics for the working uninsured in local communities, especially those in rural areas like Columbia County and the surrounding counties served by CCVIM.
+The Columbia County Volunteers in Medicine (CCVIM) is part of the Volunteers in Medicine Alliance, a national nonprofit dedicated to building a network of sustainable, free, primary health care clinics for the working uninsured in local communities, especially those in rural areas like Columbia County and lower Luzerne county.

 CCVIM began in September 2006, located for the first three months in a small space in Berwick, PA.
 A local resident, Myles Katerman, wintered in Hilton Head, was friends with Dr. McConnell, and had donated to the original clinic.
 Mr. Katerman became interested in setting up a clinic in Columbia County and donated monthly rent for a larger building in Mifflinville for CCVIM which formally opened on March 29th, 2007.
 Based on CCVIM’s continuing success, Mr. and Mrs. Katerman eventually purchased the current building as a home for CCVIM.
 His generosity allows CCVIM to operate in a professional space with very low overhead by eliminating the costs for rent or mortgage.

-CCVIM, a recognized 501(c)(3) non-profit, provides free non-urgent primary medical care for working uninsured patients with incomes 300% or below the Federal Poverty Guidelines.
-Working status and incomes are verified annually through pay stubs and tax returns.
-We do not see patients with any form of insurance or assistance or patients under age 18 or over 65 to avoid duplication of patients eligible for Pennsylvania’s Children’s Health Insurance Program (CHIP), Medicaid, and Medicare programs.
-CCVIM is open Monday through Friday, by appointment only, with morning, afternoon and evening hours to accommodate the patients’ work schedules.
+CCVIM, a recognized 501(c)(3) non-profit, provides free non-urgent primary medical care for uninsured patients with incomes 300% or below the Federal Poverty Guidelines.
+Incomes are verified annually through tax returns.
+We do not see patients with any form of insurance or assistance, or patients under age 18 or over 65 to avoid duplication of patients eligible for Pennsylvania’s Children’s Health Insurance Program (CHIP), Medicaid, and Medicare programs.
+The CCVIM office is open Monday through Friday, with patient appointments during morning and evening hours to accommodate the patients’ work schedules.
+Since our doctors volunteer, we are not able to take walk-ins.

 CCVIM’s doctors, including our medical director and our specialists, donate their time and skills to the vulnerable population that we serve.
 CCVIM would not be able to afford to compensate the retired and actively practicing doctors whom are volunteering here.
-In addition to eight general practitioners, our six specialists include a dermatologist, neurologist, oncologist, nephrologist, a surgeon, and an ER doctor.
-Other volunteers include RN’s and LPN’s, nursing assistants, physician’s assistants, certified registered nurse practitioners, pharmacists, and sports medicine athletic trainers.
-CCVIM is proud to work with medical volunteers and non-medical volunteers on a regular basis.
+We have general practitioners and several specialists, as well as RN’s and LPN’s, nursing assistants, physician’s assistants, and certified registered nurse practitioners.
+CCVIM is proud to work with medical and non-medical volunteers on a regular basis.

 Click the link below for the downloadable copy of the 990 Tax Form.